tytydraco/yessleep/out/Theres_a_woman_who_lives_inside_the_walls_of_my_gallery_For_fifteen_years_shes_been_knocking_against_the_marble_attempting_to_deliver_a_message_I_couldnt_decipher__until_last_night_Now_I_understand.md

 Then - furious movement down the stairs.

 The sound of heavy boots stomping on hardwood filled my ears.
 Before I could react, he was looming over me.
 An open hand exploded out from the shadows and hooked onto my blouse collar.
 With one forceful pull, he yanked me to the ground.
 The bridge of my nose crashed into the edge of a stair as I fell.
 Electric pain writhed and crackled over my sinuses.
-My mouth felt hot and boggy as he lugged back up to the foyer.
+My mouth felt hot and boggy as he lugged me back up to the foyer.

-Anthony quickly pinned me to the floor in front of the coffee table.
+Anthony quickly pinned my body to the floor in front of the coffee table.
 I thrashed and struggled, but it wasn’t much use.
 He had positioned one muscular knee on each of my elbows.
 I was trapped.

 Without uttering a word, he wrapped his meaty claws around my neck and squeezed.